kelesonur/bounsignlab-verbalfluency/README.md

 ## Data
 Verbal fluency task results for early and late speakers of TiD.
 Participants: 14 Native, 15 Late

+## Instructions
+Please make sure you have R and Rstudio installed on your computer, together with the packages utilized in the scripts.

+Run the scripts in the numerical order they are designated.

 # Disclaimer
 Part of a paper in revision, please use responsibly.